-It doesn’t matter whether you’re relocating to another state or simply moving across town, you will have to set up energy service in your new home.
-Luckily, getting set up with an electricity or natural gas is easier than you might think.
-Just follow this three-step guide and you’ll have lights and heat in no time.
+Maybe you’re relocating to a deregulated area from another state or you’re just moving across town – either way, you’re going to have to set up energy service in your new home.
+Luckily, getting set up with an electricity or natural gas provider is easier than you might think.
+All it takes is three simple steps:

-In a deregulated energy market, you have options when it comes to your energy supplier — you can choose to buy supply from your utility or from a competitive energy supplier.
-The exceptions are in Texas and Georgia.
-In Texas deregulated areas, you must choose a retail electric provider, and in Georgia’s Atlanta Gas Light service territory you must choose a natural gas supplier rather than the utility.
+In a deregulated energy market, you can choose to purchase your energy from your utility or from a retail energy supplier.
+The two exceptions are Texas and Georgia.
+In Texas deregulated areas, you must choose a retail electric provider and in Georgia’s Atlantic Gas Light service territory, you must choose a natural gas provider, rather than purchasing your energy from the utility.

-If you’re looking to buy energy from a competitive retail company, you’ve come to the right place.
+If you’re looking to buy energy from a retail supplier, you’re in the right place.
 SaveOnEnergy.com® makes it easy to find the right supplier for your energy needs.
-We compile the best offers from the most popular providers in deregulated areas across North America.
-Simply enter your ZIP code on our site and view the electricity or natural gas rates in your area.
-From there you can easily compare energy plans to find the one that will work best for you.
+We compile the best offers from the most popular providers in deregulated areas across the United States.
+Just enter your ZIP code on our homepage, and we’ll show you electricity and natural gas rates in your area.
+From there, you can easily sort and compare energy plans to find the best one for you.

 Congratulations!
 Your work is done.
-Once you’ve signed up with a retail supplier, your new energy supplier will work with the local utility to ensure that your electricity or natural gas supply is connected to your new home on the right date.
+Once you’ve signed up for a plan, your new retail energy supplier will work with the local utility to ensure that your electricity or natural gas supply is connected to your new home on the right date.
 Some plans even offer same-day service.